rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 ### Adding values to a list part 2

 <!-- Edellä kuvatussa `add`-metodissa on pieni ongelma.
 Ongelma ilmenee kun seuraava ohjelmakoodi suoritetaan. -->
 There is a small problem with the `add` method.
-The problem comes when the following code is run:
+The problem occurs when the following code is run:

 ```java